yourpalal/cry/README.md

-# cryssake
+# cry
 Crappy, simplistic builder for self-contained C++ projects.
-Built on python, json, and my seething hatred of makefiles.
+Built on python, json, and a strong dislike of makefiles.